Transformations in Students, Programs, Teaching and Learning, and Policy and Government

 We hope to inspire a conversation about what work colleges and universities might be engaged in the next few years and to create a sense of urgency about a change and development agenda for higher education in Canada.
 The future really isn’t what it used to be.

-Download the complete two-part series A 2016 Look at the Future of Online Learning.
+Download the complete two-part series in the attached PDF.

 Source: University Affairs at http://www.universityaffairs.ca/news/news-article/co-op-programs-are-popular-and-growing-at-canadian-universities/